-Op FORTITUDE is funded by The Armed Forces Covenant Fund to deliver a centralised referral pathway into veteran supported housing.
+Op FORTITUDE is a centralised referral pathway into veteran supported housing.
 Riverside Housing are delivering the service and will work with individual veterans at risk of or experiencing homelessness, supporting them either into suitable accommodation, or supporting them to maintain their current home.
-15 Referrals can be made from a range of agencies, including the charity sector, Local authorities, His Majesties Prison and Probation Service (HMPPS), The Defence Transition Service (DTS), the public, or directly from the veteran themselves.
+Feferrals can be made from a range of agencies, including the charity sector, Local authorities, His Majesties Prison and Probation Service (HMPPS), The Defence Transition Service (DTS), the public, or directly from the veteran themselves.